- You want to spend how much on a keyboard?!?

 As much as I like this new browsing experience, there are a few significant downsides.
 There is currently no new tab page customization (though the FAQ states it’s on the roadmap).
 I’ve been using Dialpad 2 for ages, so that’s a bit of a bummer.

 The other downside is that “Ctrl + tab” doesn’t take you to the next tab.
 It brings up a list of open tabs and cycles through them in the reverse order you visited them.
+The first on the list is always the last tab, so it’s a convenient way to switch to your last tab.
 At present, there is no way to override this.
 People seem to miss this functionality, and this software is a beta, so we may see this change.

 But other than these two minor inconveniences, I’m also loving this browser—have you noticed a theme?
 I like having my most frequently used apps pinned to the left.
 Opening Google Notes in split view is cool and useful.
 It’s a beta, but I’ve made it my default browser.
 I still have Chrome on my computer, but I haven’t used it in over two weeks.

-Sidekick Browser (Free / $8–$10/month pro)—8/10: It’s similar enough to Chrome to feel comfortable but has enough unique and interesting features to be worth the switch.
+The Sidekick Browser (affiliate link) (Free / $8–$10/month pro) gets an 8/10.
+It’s similar enough to Chrome to feel comfortable.
+But it has enough unique and interesting features to be worth the switch.
 Pretty good for a beta, and if I can swing the pro version based on referrals, I’ll be happy.
 I’d be satisfied with the free version, but not sure I’d pay the $8/month for the pro version.

-You don’t need fancy new tools, but when you get the right ones, they make a difference
+You don’t need fancy new tools, but a few useful workspace upgrades make a difference

 I’m delighted with my workspace upgrades.
 Despite a few minor drawbacks, they’ve functioned precisely the way I wanted them to.
-And the customizations are definitely helping me work more efficiently.
+The customizations definitely help me work more efficiently.
 As such, I consider this money well spent.

 What office peripherals and tools could you not do without?
 Drop me a comment and let me know!
-And let me know what you think of Sidekick—very keen to hear your thoughts!
+Also let me know what you think of Sidekick (affiliate link)—very keen to hear your thoughts!